India country brief

 India remains Australia's largest source of skilled migrants and the second largest source of international students.
 Hinduism is our fastest growing religion and Punjabi is our fastest growing language.

-The Australia-India Council is also advancing Australia's foreign and trade policy interests with India.
+The Australia-India Council (AIC) is also advancing Australia's foreign and trade policy interests with India.
 Board members are appointed by the Australian Government to strengthen the connections between Australia and India, and provide advice to government on the opportunities and vulnerabilities in the relationship.
-The board recommends projects to DFAT that will create new sustainable collaborations and break down perceived barriers to engagement between our two countries.
+The AIC Board recommends projects to DFAT that will create new sustainable collaborations and break down perceived barriers to engagement between our two countries.

 Find the Australia-India Council on Facebook.